Why Use Polyurethane Foam

 Foam densities range from approximately 2 to 60 lbs. per cubic foot (48 to 961 kg/m3).
-Unlike thermoplastic foams (PVC, SAN,), the unit cost of polyurethane foam increases in a linear fashion with density, so a 20-lbs.-per-cubic foot polyurethane foam will be approximate twice the cost of a 10-lb. foam.
+Unlike thermoplastic foams (PVC, SAN,), the unit cost of polyurethane foam increases in a linear fashion with density, so a 20-lbs.-per-cubic foot PU foam will be approximate twice the cost of a 10-lb. foam.

 If flammability is a concern, find out what kind of blowing agent is being used to create cells in the foam: Many producers use carbon dioxide (a byproduct of the foam-making chemical reaction) to create cells in their foams.
 Other producers have changed blowing agents in their low-density foam manufacturing processes.
 Switching from chlorofluorocarbon (HCFC, HFC) to pentane can negatively impact the foam’s flame resistance.

 General Plastics’ premier closed-cell rigid and self-skinning molded polyurethane foams are used for high-performance applications by original equipment manufacturers, particularly in the aerospace, defense, marine, nuclear and other industries.
 Typically, they are used in tooling and mold making; as composite core; prototyping material; for protection of explosive or radioactive materials; and as a wood substitute for three-dimensional signs, displays and sculptures.